Polish Museum of America

 The Polish Museum of America is located in West Town, in what had been the historical Polish Downtown neighborhood of Chicago.
 It is home to numerous Polish artifacts, artwork, and embroidered folk costumes in its growing collection.
 Founded in 1935, it is one of the oldest ethnic museums in the United States and a Core Member of the Chicago Cultural Alliance, a consortium of 25 ethnic museums and cultural centers in Chicago.

 Each year, the museum organizes several exhibitions, publishes accompanying bilingual catalogs, and conducts a wide range of public programming, frequently in collaboration with other museums, educational institutions, and cultural centers.
 It promotes the knowledge of Polish history and culture by focusing on Polish and Polish American art through its collection of paintings, sculptures, drawings and lithographs by well-known artists.
 In addition to exhibits the Polish Museum of America also maintains cultural programs such as lectures, movies and slide presentations, theater performances, meetings with schools and people dedicated to Polish Culture from all over the world.

 The museum serves as the focus of official commemorations of Casimir Pulaski Day where various city and state officials congregate to pay tribute to Chicago's Polish Community.

+The building at 984 North Milwaukee Avenue is on the National Register of Historic Places.

 History

 After a fire wiped out the Polish Library and National Museum at Alliance College in 1931, prominent voices in the Polish-American community began agitating for a venue in the United States which could both promote Polish culture and history as well as attest to the Polish presence in North America.

 The Polish Museum of America was established in 1935 as the "Museum and Archives of the Polish Roman Catholic Union of America".
 Miecislaus Haiman was appointed its first curator, archivist and chief librarian.
-The museum officially opened its doors on January 12 of 1937.
+The museum officially opened its doors on January 12, 1937.